 Update April 2015

-Since the launch of this first ADC board for the Raspberry Pi it has been replaced with the ADC Pi models and we have also mde variants of the ADC board with a ADC Differential Pi which is a 8 channel 18 bit analogue to digital converter designed to work with the Raspberry Pi and also a ADC-DAC Pi Zero is a 2 channel 12 bit analogue to digital converter and 2 channel 12 bit digital to analogue converter designed to work with the Raspberry Pi.
+Since the launch of this first ADC board for the Raspberry Pi, it has been replaced with the ADC Pi models and we have also made variants of the ADC board with an ADC Differential Pi which is an 8 channel 18 bit analogue to digital converter designed to work with the Raspberry Pi and also an ADC-DAC Pi Zero is a 2 channel 12 bit analogue to digital converter and 2 channel 12 bit digital to analogue converter designed to work with the Raspberry Pi.

-The new board is a 8 channel Analogue to Digital Converter, Buffered 5V i2c interface, stackable Design using the same style of stackable headers as used on Arduino boards we also stock the connectors for the Raspberry Pi and Arduino boards.
+The new board is an 8 channel Analogue to Digital Converter, Buffered 5V i2c interface, and stackable design using the same style of stackable headers as used on Arduino boards we also stock the connectors for the Raspberry Pi and Arduino boards.

 The ADC Pi is powered through the host Raspberry Pi using the GPIO port and extended pins on the GPIO connector allow you to stack the ADC Pi along with other expansion boards.

-Our first batch of the new Raspberry Pi I2C Analog-to-Digital Converter boards ready to ship.
+Our first batch of the new Raspberry Pi I2C Analog-to-Digital Converter boards are ready to ship.

 We would love to hear how you are using the ADC Pi boards in your projects and can feature your projects on the AB Electronics blog if you can send us photos and a description.

 So, can I use the 5V terminal to send voltage out to a 5V pressure transducer and then back on an analog terminal (1.5-4.5V) to be converted to pressure?
 Will this damage the Raspberry putting a possible 5Volts back?
 Is this what the 5V terminals can be used for?